SIGAME v3: Gas Fragmentation in Post-processing of Cosmological Simulations for More Accurate Infrared Line Emission Modeling: Introduction

-With this paper, we present a new version of our post-processing framework Simulator of Galaxy Millimeter/submillimeter Emission \citep[\sigame;][]{Olsen17a} to model FIR/mm line emission in particle-based hydrodynamic simulations, and test it on a large sample of emission lines for comparison with observations.
-Section \ref{sec:ovr} gives a quick overview of the new structure of \sigame and lists the updates made since the previous version.
-The test sample of galaxies used for the tests are described in Section\,\ref{sec:sample}.
-Section\,\ref{sec:method} provides more details on the steps that \sigame goes through.
-Section\,\ref{sec:val} compares and validates the code by comparison with observations and the previous version of \sigame.
-Finally, Section\,\ref{sec:dis} discusses the results and provides caveats for using this method and we conclude in Section\,\ref{sec:con}.
+With this paper, we present a new version of our postprocessing framework Simulator of Galaxy Millimeter/submillimeter Emission \citep[\sigame;][]{Olsen17a} to model FIR/millimeter line emission in particle-based hydrodynamic simulations, and test it on a large sample of emission lines for comparison with observations.
+Section \ref{sec:sigame} describes the new structure of \sigame in detail and lists the updates made since the previous version.
+Section\,\ref{sec:sample} describes the test sample of simulated galaxies used, and the rest of Section\,\ref{sec:val} tests the code under different assumptions and makes a rough comparison with observations and the previous version of \sigame.
+Section\,\ref{sec:dis} discusses the results and provides caveats for using this method.
+Finally, we conclude in Section\,\ref{sec:con}.

 Throughout this paper, we adopt a flat cold dark matter cosmology with cosmological parameters $\Omega_{\Lambda}=0.693$, $\Omega_m=0.307$, $\Omega_b=0.048$, and dimensionless Hubble parameter $h=0.678$ \citep{Planck16a}.